 The Veterans Consortium Pro Bono Program Training

-Background on The Veterans Consortium Pro Bono Program:
+Mike Kail, Director of Strategic Operations, The Veterans Consortium Pro Bono Program

 Samantha Farish, Esq., Equal Justice Works Fellow, The Veterans Consortium Pro Bono Program, Sponsored by Morgan, Lewis & Bockius LLP

 Who Should Attend:

 In-house and outside counsel interested in veterans' affairs and providing pro bono legal services.

 Quarles & Brady LLP applies for continuing legal education credit in Florida, Illinois, Indiana, Minnesota, Virginia, and Wisconsin.
 We will issue a Certificate of Attendance to Arizona attendees as the State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 We will issue a Certificate of Attendance to District of Columbia attendees as the District of Columbia Bar does not have a Mandatory Continuing Legal Education Credit.

 If you are a member of a jurisdiction that does not honor CLE credit from AZ, IL, IN, MN, VA, or WI, we will be happy to provide the materials needed in order for you to apply for CLE credit.
 Please contact Jennifer Michalski, CLE Coordinator, at [email protected].